AFIT-R/afit-r.github.io/analytics/descriptive/kmeans_clustering.md

 2. [Data Preparation](#prep): Preparing our data for cluster analysis
 3. [Clustering Distance Measures](#distance): Understanding how to measure differences in observations
 4. [K-Means Clustering](#kmeans): Calculations and methods for creating K subgroups of the data
+5. [Determining Optimal Clusters](#optimal): Identifying the right number of clusters to group your data

 ## Replication Requirements {#replication}